Skip to main content

 "I...read...in Sarat Babu's novels."
 She defended.

 "If you say so."
-He smiled amused.
+He smiled, amused.
 She looked away.
 "Stop reading such stuff and read more factual books.
 It will help expand your knowledge."
 His teacher's tone was back.
 She nodded, slightly embarrassed.

 Getting down from the car, Bondita rushed to join Asha in the kitchen while Aniruddha attended to some clients.
 At lunch, Trilochan asked, "So how did the school registration go?"
-Bondita's hand stopped from serving Aniruddha "Any luck?"
+Bondita's hand stopped serving Aniruddha "Any luck?"
 Aniruddha seemed seamless with his lie.
-"Such harassment I tell you, the officer didn't even come.
+"Such harassment, I tell you, the officer didn't even come.
 He kept us waiting.
 We have to reschedule a meeting."

 "What kept you this long then?"
 Binoy asked.